ganwh64/Seeed-Studio-Final-Project-Intern-/README.md

   * **Wi-Fi Connectivity & Cloud Dashboard**: Send occupancy data to a cloud platform for remote monitoring, historical data logging, and analytics.
   * **Multi-Sensor Fusion**: Incorporate additional sensors like PIR motion sensors or millimetre-wave radar for enhanced detection reliability.
   * **Custom Enclosure**: Design and 3D-print a sleek, wall-mountable enclosure for a professional deployment.
-  * **Advanced Audio Prompts**: Utilize the `Speaker.h` library to play custom sound files or pre-recorded voice messages for detailed alerts.
+  * **Advanced Audio Prompts**: Utilise the `Speaker.h` library to play custom sound files or pre-recorded voice messages for detailed alerts.
-  * **Power Optimization**: Implement deep sleep modes for battery-powered deployment to extend operational life.
+  * **Power Optimisation**: Implement deep sleep modes for battery-powered deployment to extend operational life.
   * **Bi-directional Communication**: Allow remote control (e.g., reset status from a web dashboard) or integrate with building management systems.
   * **User Interface Improvements**: Add more sophisticated graphics to the display or integrate a small keypad for configurable settings.